What Is a Local Citation, and Why Do These Matter?

 Speaking of value, let’s take a look at what your business will get out of building citations.
 If you’re already asking ‘What is citation building?’, we’ve got you covered with this detailed article on how to build citations.

 How can local SEO citations help my business?
-What are local citations good for?
+What are local business citations good for?

 Numerous and relevant citations get your details in front of the consumers looking for you